sjbennett123/polarlarp/content/rules/playtest/playtest_foam_weapon.md

 **Exclusions**: “Boffer” style weapons are excluded from this playtest.
 This includes any weapon constructed with duct tape or kite tape, “ultra-light” boffer weapons, as well as “Flatblade” boffer weapons.
 Javelins are also excluded from this playtest.
 There are no known safe Javelins crafted of Latex or Plastidip.

 **Playtest Challenges**: A list of “NERO Approved Latex Weapons” is currently under development.
-In addition, a policy which outlines the standard methods for how to construct NERO safe Plastidip weapons is currently under development.
+In addition, a policy which outlines the standard methods for how to construct NERO safe P lastidip weapons is currently under development.